The rules are presented initially in a summarized version and further down in more detail.

 The MLS Racing Rules (MRR) are based on "World Sailing's": "Racing Rules of Sailing 2017-2020" (RRS) with a few exceptions and some amendments stated further below.

-Skippers that comes to the pre-start in order to participate in a race, may at any time during a race protest against another boat in the race by writing 'P Skipper Name' in the game chat.
-The protesting skipper must submit a 'Protest' after the race for the protest to be valid and examined.
-If he/she does not submit a protest or loses the protest, 1 point will be added to his/her score.
+Skippers that comes to the pre-start in order to participate in a race, may at any time during a race, protest against another boat in the race by writing 'P Skipper Name' in the game chat.
+If a skipper hailing 'P Skipper Name', does not submiit a protest, the protest is not valid, or if the protest is not upheld, 1 p. will be added to his/her score.

 The game setting used is 'Fleet Race - Complete (Auto)' which enables the in-game 'umpire' to give penalties to the racing skippers.
 If a skipper disagrees with a given penalty he/she may request an in-game penalty cancellation and the penalty giving skipper MUST accept this request.
 Otherwise he/she will be disqualified.
 If the penalty giving skipper thinks he/she has broken a rule, he/she may complete a penalty a.s.a.p. after the situation.